alex-poloz/catalog/README.md

 ### Currency Conversion
 - **Formula**: `price.eur = price.uah / exchange_rate`
 - **Rate Source**: NBU (National Bank of Ukraine) API - https://bank.gov.ua/NBUStatService/v1/statdirectory/exchange?valcode=EUR&json
+- **Initialization**: On application startup, the exchange rate is automatically fetched from NBU API and saved to the database.
+If NBU is unavailable, a default rate of 40.00 is used.
 - **Update Schedule**: Daily at 09:00 (Europe/Kiev timezone) via Quartz Scheduler
 - **Rate Storage**: Only the current exchange rate is stored in the database (previous rates are deleted on update)
 - **Automatic Recalculation**: When the exchange rate is updated, EUR prices for all books are automatically recalculated